-The Lake Avenue Trailhead in Massillon is well-stocked with plenty of parking, a bike shop, a place or two to eat and restroom facilities.
+The Lake Avenue Trailhead in Massillon has parking, a bike shop, a canoe livery and restroom facilities.

 The towpath crosses I-77 in Bolivar and runs 3 miles south to Canal Lands Park in Zoar.
-Open towpath continues on to Zoarville, where on street bike lanes are being constructed to cross the Tuscarawas River on Rt.
-212. From here, the last section of towpath to New Philly is under development and not yet completed.
+Open towpath continues on to Zoarville, where it currently ends at Rt.
+800, just southwest of Rt.
+212 in Zoarville.
+From there, land for the last section of towpath to New Philly has yet to be acquired.

 The I-77 trail bridge is a major piece of infrastructure that looks as though it would support single lane auto traffic.
 It's that robust.
 The extra width was designed to carry ped and bike traffic alongside horses and riders.
 The bridge crown features a partition that separates horses and allows them to cross more safely.

-Heading south the towpath is smooth, mostly flat and slightly undulating.
+Heading south the towpath is narrower, at about 4-6' wide.
+But it remains smooth, mostly flat and is slightly undulating.
 It's a departure from the more finely manicured sections to the north, but still an enjoyable ride.
 In fact, the mini undulations will mean more fun for many riders.

 As you approach Old St. Rt.
 82, you'll spot a wooden staircase leading up to a deserted bridge over the trail.
-This is a former roadway that is now closed.
-The bridge was restored in 2004 and now serves as a trail access and overlook point.
+This is a former roadway that is now closed to auto traffic.
+The bridge was restored in 2004 and now serves as a pedestrian and bicycle access point and overlook.

-A bit of a surprising sight were the familiar stone towpath mile-markers seen further north.
-A few, perhaps miles 81-83 can be seen along the way.
+A pleasant surprise in Tuscarawas County, was the appearance of the stone towpath mile-markers seen further north.
+This section has markers 81-86, if memory serves.
 For those unfamiliar with these markers, they indicate the distance to Lake Erie, which is mile "0."